 That, by the way, is the main reason I have always been fascinated by the “treasure fleets” of Zheng He, a eunuch admiral under the great Yongle Emperor, Zhu Di, third ruler of the Ming dynasty.
 The fleets were massive, with some of the individual ships larger than the Nina, Pinta, and Santa Maria combined.
 Over several campaigns, they sailed as far as Africa and the Middle East, and this some sixty years before Columbus.
 China had a massive head start.
 And a ridiculous numerical advantage.
 And she invented gunpowder!

 McNeill proposes no radical new theory explaining China’s eclipse, but he does a nice job of synthesizing some of the front runners.
-Of course, such a complex topic is going to see a lot of disagreement, particularly among experts, who often spend too much time pruning the trees to appreciate the forest, which is what the world historians do.
+Of course, such a complex topic is going to see a lot of disagreement, particularly among experts, who often spend too much time pruning the trees to appreciate the forest.

 The scale of our explanations matter, as Richard Lewontin pointed out in his wonderfully short Biology as Ideology.
 Is the reason so many people died of cholera in the 19th century because they contracted a bug?
 Or because the economy and class structure of European capitalism prevented access to clean water by the poor?